Collaborative Memory Boards for Funerals and Anniversaries

 • Hanging systems for lightweight displays

-Visual organization elements create meaningful structure:
+Visual organisation elements create meaningful structure:

 • Photo corners and mounting squares for neat arrangement